Author: Liaquat Ahamed

-Following the Great Depression was the bloodiest conflict in human history, World War II.
-Germany was once again the main aggressor of this war led by Adolf Hitler.
+Following the Great Depression was the bloodiest conflict in human history World War II.
+Germany was once again the primary aggressor of this war led by Adolf Hitler.
 Hitler’s rise to power came following the second dramatic collapse of the German economy as a result of the Great Depression.
-So in the timeline of history, the Great Depression can be seen as a direct cause of World War II.
+So, in the timeline of history, the Great Depression can be seen as a direct cause of World War II.

 During World War II, John Maynard Keynes became Britain’s wartime economic strategist.

 Determined to prevent the same result that followed World War I, Keynes focused on a post-war financial rebuilding plan for the world.
 The first element of his plan was a standard, like the gold standard, that was based on rules but had room for adjustment in valuation depending on economic conditions.